bradennapier/react-grid-poc/README.md

   - Resizing will move sibling elements further than one step in the tree if needed and if dragged back again the windows return to their original sizes.
   - Releasing the resizer will reset the state for the next resize.
   - This is customizable with options `stateful`, `push`, `passive`.
 [More Info](https://github.com/bradennapier/react-grid-poc/blob/master/src/grid/controller.js#L110-L154)
+  - Also planned is ability to resize in corners to modify both width and height simultaneously.
+Most of the needs to do this efficiently are already complete.

 ![](./docs/DG-StatefulResize.gif)